 Figure 3.
 Electric field data recorded inside a static dissipative reticle pod during normal handling, kindly provided by Estion of Germany.

-Similar measurements from these "conductive plastic" pods record no transient fields, suggesting that they are fully protective against field penetration.
+Similar measurements taken from these "conductive plastic" pods record no transient fields, suggesting that they are fully protective against field penetration.
 BUT THIS IS A FALSE CONCLUSION!
-The sensor reticle is incapable of recording the very fast transients that such pods transmit to the reticle.
+The sensor reticle used for these measurements is incapable of recording the very fast transients that such pods transmit to the reticle.
 Helmholz and Lering in 2006 found that fields capable of inducing ESD in a test reticle can penetrate even the most conductive plastic SMIF pod available, made with carbon nanotube loaded PEEK.
 If ESD could be induced by the transient fields penetrating the pod (which could not be detected electronically due to their extremely short duration) then EFM would certainly take place inside such a pod.

 The Microtome E-Pod has been tested for field penetration using the same sensor reticle as used to produce fig 3.
 This is the result: